 When properly diluted (more on that later), these oils can be applied to bites multiple times a day.
 "Apply one drop to bug bites as needed, avoiding the eye area, and washing your hands after application," natural skin care expert and founder of Osmia Organics Sarah Villafranco, M.D., tells mbg.
 "You'll want to apply them right away for best results."

 Just like lavender oil can help calm the minds before bedtime, it can be relaxing and rejuvenating for the skin too.
 Villafranco points to research on its ability to minimize swelling1 and optimize healing2, while integrative medicine doctor Taz Bhatia, M.D., has likened its active compound, linalool, to a natural disinfectant.

 "Tea tree essential oil is a great choice to support anti-itching and anti-swelling," says Valencia McClure, certified aromatherapist and founder of The Artistry of Essential Oils.
 Extracted from the Melaleuca alternifolia trees of Australia, this germ-fighting oil can also be helpful during cold and flu season, so hold on to it after the sun sets on summer.

 In her 40 years as a board-certified dermatologist, Loretta Ciraldo, M.D., FAAD, has seen many patients successfully soothe bites with chamomile.
-Good for more than a calming cup of tea, the chamomile plant has soothing and anti-inflammatory effects on skin.
+Good for more than a calming cup of tea, the chamomile plant4 has soothing and anti-inflammatory effects on skin.